paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

 ### Statutory Notes

 #### References in Text
 The Atomic Energy Act of 1954, referred to in subsec. (a)(1)(A), is act Aug.
 1, 1946, ch.
 724, as added by act Aug.
 30, 1954, ch.
 1073, § 1, 68 Stat.
-921, and amended, which is classified generally to chapter 23 (§ 2011 et seq.) of Title 42, The Public Health and Welfare.
+919, which is classified principally to chapter 23 (§ 2011 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2011 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2011&num=0&edition=prelim) and Tables.

 #### Codification
 Section was classified to [section 263e of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section263e&num=0&edition=prelim), The Public Health and Welfare, prior to renumbering by Pub.
 L. 101–629.